Snarp/tyranoscript/readme.txt

 ■ Terms of use ■
 TyranoScript is available free of charge.
 There are no restrictions on commercial use.
-If the purpose is to produce a work, there are no restrictions on modification
+If the purpose is to produce a work, there are no restrictions on modification.

 ■ Prohibitions ■
-* Please refrain from redistributing the TyranoScript itself.
+* Please refrain from redistributing TyranoScript itself.
-* Act of treating TyranoScript as a product of smartphone conversion tool.
+* Please refrain from redistributing TyranoScript as a smartphone app conversion tool.

 If applicable, please contact the developer in advance.

 ■ Disclaimer ■

-Damage, disadvantage, accident, etc. caused by using this tool.
-Even if it occurs, we do not take any responsibility.
+The developer takes no responsibility for damage, harm, or losses resulting from the use of this tool.

-■ Contact information ■
+■ Contact Information ■

 Email
 shikemokumk@gmail.com